crypto-org-chain/chain-docs/docs/api/client-rpc.md

 # ClientRPC API Documentation

-This documents lists all the RPC methods available on top of the `client-rpc` component.
+This document lists all the RPC methods available on top of the `client-rpc` component.

 ## Methods